thisismydemo/thisismydemo.github.io/content/post/2023-09-27-microk8s-and-wsl-managed-by-azure-arc--part-iii---azure-arc.md

 * Client Secret Description
 * Role Assignments

 For the name, I selected something that I would know what this service principal is.
 For my scope assignment, I am going to assign this at the subscription level.
-You could just assign this SPN at the resource group level if needed for more granular control.
+We could just assign this SPN at the resource group level if needed for more granular control.
 The subscription, is selected for the current subscription.
 Last but not least, the Role Assignments.
 Here we have three choices:  Azure Connected Machine Onboarding, Kubernetes Cluster - Azure Onboarding, and Azure Connected Machine Resource Administrator.
-I selected all three but in a production environment to have more control over access you should create separate service principles for each.
+I selected all three but in a production environment to have more control over access we should create separate service principles for each.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20093706.png)

 When we click Create the next window will give us the Client ID (AppID) and the Client Secret.
-Make sure you record these and place them in a safe area for future use.
+Make sure we record these and place them in a safe area for future use.

 ![](/img/microk8s_arc/Screenshot%202023-09-27%20093749.png)